jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 56 Consultation required before council-controlled organisation established
 (1) A proposal to establish a council-controlled organisation must be adopted in accordance with the special consultative procedure before a local authority may establish or become a shareholder in the council-controlled organisation.
-(2) The consultation required in subsection (1) may be undertaken as part of another proposal or as part of a long-term council community plan.
+(2) The consultation required in subsection (1) may be undertaken as part of another proposal or as part of a long-term plan.

 **Directors**